omgnetwork/plasma-contracts/plasma_framework/docs/contracts/FungibleTokenOutputModel.md

 ### decodeOutput

 Given a GenericTransaction.Output, decodes the `data` field.
-The data field is an RLP list that must satisy the following conditions:
+The data field is an RLP list that must satisfy the following conditions:
      - It must have 3 elements: [`outputGuard`, `token`, `amount`]
      - `outputGuard` is a 20 byte long array
      - `token` is a 20 byte long array